khoa-ng/OnlinePuppeteer/README.md

 ```

 ### Deploying using Docker
-Rendertron no longer includes a Docker file.
+KhoaPuppeteer no longer includes a Docker file.
 Instead, refer to
 [Puppeteer documentation](https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md#running-puppeteer-in-docker)
 on how to deploy run headless Chrome in Docker.